School

 Walking to School and errands can be a way to add healthy movement to the day.

-* We acknowledge that the air quality can impact your ability to get outside and participate in physical activity.
+* We acknowledge that the air quality can impact your ability to get outside and participate in physical activity (mainly during fire season).
 It is important to look up the air quality daily in your area and know what the numbers mean to determine if it is safe for you to be outside and walking.
 AQI is the EPA’s index for reporting air quality.

 A few resources you can use to determine air quality are: